-IT\ERRORS The full path name of the Orbix error

-messages file.
+IT ERRORS

-IT CONNECT ATTEMPTS If a client fails to connect to a server, retry attempts.

-Orbix retries the connection attempt every two seconds until the client succeeds.
-This value specifies the maximum number of
+- The full path name of the Orbix error messages file.
+If a client fails to connect to a server, IT CONNECT ATTEMPTS - Orbix retries the connection attempt every two seconds until the client succeeds.
+This value specifies the maximum number of retry attempts.